-Any student wanting to be certified as AIDA2 Freediver must complete the AIDA2 Exam Version A. The passing score is 75%.
-If students do not pass the AIDA2 Exam Version A, they may re-sit using the AIDA2 Exam Version B, again at a 75% passing score.
+Any student wanting to be certified as AIDA2 Freediver must complete the AIDA2 Exam.
+The passing score is 75%.
+Exam can be taken online or on paper.
+If students conduct paper exam and do not pass the AIDA2 Exam Version A, they may re-sit using the AIDA2 Exam Version B, again at a 75% passing score.